 In recent years, efforts have been made by central bankers to keep down the price of gold and silver.
 One way to do this is to periodically sell huge quantities from their treasuries.
 Supply determines demand.
 If a lot of silver is available, price goes down.
 But this is a temporary way to keep its value down.

-4. Some want silver as a hedge against a complete failure of the currency system.
-In a deflationary crisis where individuals, businesses, and governments go bankrupt, silver again has value as money.
-It can be traded for goods and services.
-So this marks a fourth group.
-They are convinced that U.S. currency will become TOTALLY worthless due to a collapse of the capitalist market system.
-To them it is better to have silver for barter than paper bills.
+They are convinced that U.S. currency will become totally worthless due to a collapse of the capitalist market system.
+To them, it is better to have silver for barter than paper bills.
 Others argue that food or ammunition would be the prime source of value under such circumstances.
 But that is for another article.

 If you aren't interested in saving silver, that's OK too.
 There are plenty of arguments out there for not hoarding precious metal.
 But there is one thing there isn't a lot of argument about.
 It will be a long time before a silver coin is designed that is more beautiful than the American Silver Eagle.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.